 Remember that awesome keyword matrix you created?
 For a refresher, check out episode 3 in our podcast series “ How to Gain Leads without Cold Calling or Door-to-Door Sales.”

-Google this search term.
+Google this keyword.

-What do you see on the first page of SERP results?
+What do you see on SERPs?

 Step 2: Organize your data